longturn/freeciv21/docs/Coding/mapgen.rst

 placed and conditions on the tile wetness and temperature that need to be met.
 If they are not fullfilled, the tile is rejected and another one is picked at random.
-In addition, some terrain types are generated less often next to the coast; this is controlled by the "ocean affinity" parameter.
+In addition, some terrain types are generated less often next to the coast.
+This is controlled by the "ocean affinity" parameter.
 For coastal tiles, this defines the probability that the terrain will be placed on an otherwise suitable tile.
 Finally, the creation of patches of similar terrain is encouraged by requiring that the tile passes a coin flip when the terrain would not be next